-The Price of Justice is my fourteenth book, and I think it's the best.
-It tells the story of how two intrepid lawyers spent close to a decade and a half bringing Don Blankenship, head of Massey Energy, to justice.
+The Price of Justice tells the story of how two Pittsburgh lawyers spent close to a decade and a half bringing Don Blankenship, head of Massey Energy, to justice.
 From the backwoods courtrooms of West Virginia Bruce Stanley and Dave Fawcett pursued their case all the way to the U.S. Supreme Court, and to a dramatic decision declaring that the wealthy and powerful are not entitled to purchase their own brand of law.
 My sources tell me that within a few weeks Blankenship may be criminally indicted.
-If that happens, it will big news and The Price of Justice reads like a novel by Zola, but this is modern-day America.
+If that happens, The Price of Justice reads like a novel by Zola, but this is modern-day America.

 Praise for The Price of Justice